mongodb/specifications/source/change-streams.rst

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
 If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a method to close the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.

 A change stream MUST track the last resume token returned by the iterator to the user, caching it locally for use in future attempts to resume.
-A driver MUST raise an error on the first response received without a resume token (e.g. the user has removed it with a pipeline stage).
+A driver MUST raise an error on the first response received without a resume token (e.g. the user has removed it with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.

 A change stream MUST attempt to resume a single time if it encounters any resumable error.
 A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
 If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.